NextCenturyCorporation/mcs-ingest/scorecard/README.md

 Some tasks have multiple soccer balls, but not all of them are considered a "target object".
 For Tool Choice tasks, we expect the non-target soccer ball to always be inaccessible.
 This metric measures whether the non-target soccer ball was able to be accessed and picked-up anyway.
+This metric will ignore ambiguous multi-retrieval Arithmetic and Number Comparison scenes.

 ## Running the Scorecard